-Read on for a New York red light ticket attorney’s take on how you might fight the violation and prevent points on your license.
+Read more below about how a NY red light ticket lawyer might fight the violation and prevent points on your license.

 The full text of the relevant law, NYS Vehicle and Traffic Law Sec 1111(d)1 can be found here.